 In 1950, a group of dissident painters left the Centre to form their own gallery—the Foyer des Arts Plastiques, and except for a few small galleries founded by individual artists, most good paintings found their way to the six principal commercial galleries.

 The Cap-Haitien School of Primitive Art is quite different from the traditional western styles ranging from impressionism through cubism.

-The danger signs of the so-called “Coca Cola” civilization plus a growing tendency of some galleries to encourage copying of “saleable paintings”, will eventually cheapen both the artist and his work;but the art has improved immensely, and it is on the point of work-wide discovery.
+The danger signs of the so-called “Coca Cola” civilization plus a growing tendency of some galleries to encourage copying of “saleable paintings”, will eventually cheapen both the artist and his work; but the art has improved immensely, and has been discovered world wide.